Card Shark Review – WHAT’S THE DEAL?

 Aside from the card games, there really isn’t much to the gameplay.
 With only the occasional side scrolling section which is essentially just moving from one side of a particular room to another to interact with a person or object.
 However, this is all that is needed for Card Shark, as the story is what drives this game along!

-The Beautiful Atmosphere in Card Shark
+The Beautiful Atmosphere of Card Shark

 Card Shark’s art style is absolutely gorgeous!
 The monoprint design that has been used for the game really helps it to stand out.
 The stunning backdrops to each of the scenes are truly astounding.
 They make Card Shark’s visual design one of its best features!
 The music in this game is also fantastic.
 It sets the scene perfectly for this time period, and has a great mix of elegance and ominousness which mirrors what is occurring on screen excellently.